shini4i/argo-watcher/docs/guides/gitops-updater.md

 ```

 !!! note
-    When OIDC authentication is enabled, a valid OIDC token (i.e., any authenticated user) is required to use the deploy lock API endpoints, sent via the `Oidc-Authorization` header (the legacy `Keycloak-Authorization` header is still accepted).
+    When OIDC authentication is enabled, the deploy lock API endpoints require a token from a user in one of the `OIDC_PRIVILEGED_GROUPS`, sent via the `Oidc-Authorization` header (the legacy `Keycloak-Authorization` header is still accepted).

 #### Via Web UI